Lillysmart/CRESMA278_FT02306_GroupA_CrecenciaSmart_IWA_Final_Capstone/README.md

   making it easy to find your books of your interest .
 -  Users can click on book previews to access more information about a specific book.
 -  Users can toggle between dark and light mode.🔦
+  # WHY DID I CREATE THIS APP ❔
+- This is to showacase my debugging skills.